 Individuals can apply for ECF themselves but will often need help to do so.
 Some advice agencies and pro bono legal clinics help people apply for ECF.
 If legal aid is granted, the person will then have to find a legal aid advisor to advise or represent them under the legal aid scheme.

-It takes 20 working days to get a decision on an ECF application in most cases.
-If the Legal Aid Agency agrees that the matter is urgent, the person should get a decision in five working days.
+It takes 20 working days to get a decision from the Legal Aid Agency (LAA) on an ECF application in most cases.
+If the LAA agrees that the matter is urgent, the person should get a decision in five working days.

-The Legal Aid Agency says it is difficult to tell if something is urgent unless this is made clear on the front of the application form or letter.
+The LAA says it is difficult to tell if something is urgent unless this is made clear on the front of the application form or letter.
 It is a good idea to say very simply why the case is urgent on the application form itself.
-The Legal Aid Agency should triage applications to decide if something is urgent before the five working day point.
-If you have asked them to deal with the case urgently and you have not heard from them in five working days, ring the Legal Aid Agency using this number: 0300 200 2020.
+The LAA should triage applications to decide if something is urgent before the five working day point.
+If you have asked them to deal with the case urgently and you have not heard from them in five working days, ring the LAA using this number: 0300 200 2020.

 - Background to your case, including all the main facts